obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 - An Obsidian account.
 If you don't have one, [sign up now](https://obsidian.md/account#mode=signup).
 - An active Obsidian Sync subscription.
 If you don't have one, subscribe from your [account page](https://obsidian.md/account).
+- Sync enabled within the [[Core plugins]] settings.

+> [!danger] Is your current vault in an iCloud, OneDrive, Dropbox, or other syncing folder?
+Please [[Back up your vault|read this guide]] before proceeding.

 ## Log in with your Obsidian account